mhorpheus/test/DFIR-Resilient.md

 	- [Finding Details of Incident Declarers](#Finding-Details-of-Incident-Declarers)

 ## Introduction
-The purpose of this page is to document the XFIR ticketing process.
 XFIR uses customized Resilient instance to:
 - track Client entries containing different types of contact points,
 - track Client subscription details, including number of remaining subscription hours,
-- track every single engagement.
+- track every single engagement, both reactive and proactive.

+The purpose of this page is to document the XFIR ticketing process only for the DFIR engagements.
+Details on using Resilient for proactive engagements should be check on respective wikis.

 Once XFIR has been engaged for Incident Response services, regardless of the method we are engaged, a Resilient IR engagement ticket needs to be created.
 This also applies to a cases when it is yet unknown whether XFIR will be engaged, but some actions have already been taken, such as Triage and Scoping Call was already held.